lbl-camera/berteley/paper/paper.md

 # Statement of need

-`BERTeley` is a package that builds upon the topic modeling capabilities provided by `BERTopic` while addressing unqiue issues that arise when conducting topic modeling on a corpus consisting of scientific articles.
+`BERTeley` is a package that builds upon the topic modeling capabilities provided by `BERTopic` [@grootendorst2022bertopic] while addressing unique issues that arise when conducting topic modeling on a corpus consisting of scientific articles.
 If you were to take a corpus of scientific articles and use standard topic modeling practices the resulting topic words would be dominated by words with high frequency and low value.
 These kinds of words come from two sources: The first being the rigid structural requirements of scientific articles, and the shared purpose of presenting research all scientific articles have.
 For example, if we had a corpus of JOSS papers and used standard topic